elizabethlfransen/Bonsai/docs/user/commands/bonsai/generate-man.md

   - output directory to generate man args
 ### Options
 - `-f`, `--force`
+  - Forces man pages to generate even if they are already present
 ### Global Options
 - `--no-color`
   - Disable color in the terminal